 Program Change - July 1, 2017

-Please note that starting July 1, 2017, the program requirements for the MBA program will change as follows: MBA 8811 "Human Resource Challenges," will change from 3-credits to 2-credits.
-All students admitted into the program after June 30, 2017, will be required to have foundational knowledge of HR principles as well, as demonstrated by prior undergraduate coursework, or by completing our online module in HR (BUS or PMBA 2800), or through proof of preparation by testing out.
+Please note that as of July 1, 2017, the program requirements for the MBA program have changed as follows: MBA 8811 "Human Resource Challenges," has changed from 3-credits to 2-credits.
+All students admitted into the program after June 30, 2017, are now required to have foundational knowledge of HR principles, as demonstrated by prior undergraduate coursework, or by completing our online module in HR (BUS or PMBA 2800), or through proof of preparation by testing out.

 Unlike many other programs, the Labovitz MBA program requires completion of only 32 graduate-level credits.
 This is accomplished by moving all pre-requisite course work prior to the program.
 Once the prerequisite coursework is completed (see below) the graduate-level coursework consists of 21 semester credits (Group B) in the functional areas of business and supporting areas, plus a 3-credit "capstone" strategic management/business policy course.
 In addition, all students complete 8 credits of MBA electives (Group C), with a minimum of 2 of the elective credits to be cross-functional courses.